streetpea/chiaki-ng/README.md

 ### Obtaining a Registration PIN

-To register a PS4 with a PIN, it must be put into registration mode.
-To do this, on your PS4, simply go to:
+To register a Console with a PIN, it must be put into registration mode.
+To do this on a PS4, simply go to:
-Settings -> Remote Play (ensure this is ticked) -> Add Device
+Settings -> Remote Play -> Add Device, or on a PS5: Settings -> System -> Remote Play -> Link Device.

-You can now double-click your PS4 in Chiaki's main window to start Remote Play.
+You can now double-click your Console in Chiaki's main window to start Remote Play.

 ## Joining the Community or Getting Help